 - The first and easiest way is to stop the alarm from going off by pressing the FOB key on your remote.
 This will usually stop the alarm, and you can carry on with your day.

-- If the FOB key does not work for some reason, you can try switching your car on and off.
+- If you don’t have the FOB key or it does not work for some reason, you can try switching your car on and off.
 This technique should stop the alarm from going off.

 - If the above techniques do not work, you can remove the alarm’s fuse from the fuse box.
 That should stop the alarm from going off if the simpler methods fail.

 - Your next option is to disconnect the battery.
 Most alarms will stop working if their power source is cut off; however, many modern alarms have a backup power source and continue going off even if you disconnect the battery.

 - Your last option is to reset the alarm system completely.
 This can be tricky, as every alarm manufacturer has different ways to reset their alarm systems.
 You will have to check your alarm manufacturer’s guide and follow the instructions carefully.

 You also need to approach your neighbor and explain that your car alarm is having some issues and that they can expect to hear occasional noise.
 This way, you can avoid unnecessary conflicts.

 Car alarms need battery power to work.
 However, they don’t need much power and won’t drain your battery while they are left on stand-by.
 They primarily use power when they are actively blaring.

 Your car alarm will drain your battery if it is not switched off.
 If your alarm system is very old or malfunctions, it might not stop going off once triggered.
 Newer alarm systems have backup power supplies and can continue going off even if the battery has been drained.

 There are many reasons a car alarm could go off, but we often automatically assume the worst.
 Car alarms are installed to protect your vehicle and any belongings you have inside it from being stolen, and do an excellent job of scaring away potential burglars.